0xKitsune/EVM-Puzzles-Walkthrough/README.md

 ?
 Enter the value to send: (0)
 ```

 `DUP1` meet reader, reader meet `DUP1`.
-The [DUP1 instruction]() is pretty straight forward.
+The [DUP1 instruction](https://www.evm.codes/#80) is pretty straight forward.
 It duplicates the value at the 1st position on the stack and pushes the duplicate to the top of the stack.
-Similarly, DUP2 would duplicate the value at the second position on the stack and push the duplicate value to the top.
+Similarly, `DUP2` would duplicate the value at the second position on the stack and push the duplicate value to the top.
 There are DUP instructions for all positions in the stack (`DUP1-DUP16`).

-Taking a look at the first two instructions of the puzzle, first `CALLVALUE` is executed, pushing the value we enter as the transaction value to the top of the stack.
+Taking a look at the first two instructions of the puzzle, first `CALLVALUE` is executed, pushing the value we enter to the top of the stack.
 Then `DUP1` is executed, duplicating the value we entered and pushing it to the top of the stack.
 So now after the first two instructions, our stack looks like this.

 ```js
 [your_input your_input 0 0 0 0 0 0 0 0 0 0 0 0 0 0]
 ```

 Then we are met with another new instruction.
-The [MUL instruction]() takes the first two values on the stack, multiplies them together and pushes the result onto the top of the stack.
+The [MUL instruction](https://www.evm.codes/#02) takes the first two values on the stack, multiplies them together and pushes the result onto the top of the stack.
 So in this instance, `your_input` is multiplied by `your_input` and the resulting stack looks like this.

 ```js
 [mul_result 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0]
 ```

-Next we encounter the [PUSH2 instruction]().
+Next we encounter the [PUSH2 instruction](https://www.evm.codes/#61).
 This instruction pushes a 2 byte value onto the top of the stack.
-When you see this instruction, it will always be accompanied by the value that it will push.
-For example, in our puzzle it is seen as `PUSH2 0100` meaning that it will push the hex number `0100` onto the top of the stack.
+When you see any `PUSH` instruction, it will always be accompanied by the value that it will push.
+For example, in our puzzle we have `PUSH2 0100` meaning that it will push the 2 byte hex number `0100` onto the top of the stack.
 There are push instructions from `PUSH1` to `PUSH32`.

 Coming back to our puzzle, since the next instruction is `PUSH2 0100`, our resulting stack will now look like this.